martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 tags: ello website hosting
 ---

-Well, paint me orange and call me Donald; I went to sign in around lunch time, but the website's just no longer there!
+Well, paint me orange and call me Donald!
+I went to sign in around lunch time, but the website's just no longer there!
 So what gives?
 Will it be back?
 Where's all my suff?
 Ello has left the building — _and without so much as a dicky bird!_ 😲

 As I understand it, here's the order of chaos: